New Top Level Domains (TLDs) - What you need to know.

 The actual creation of a new TLD is a complex process involving bids from rival registries and approval of registration policies; registries also have to pass stringent checks on technical/legal competence as well as deposit a financial bond with ICANN.

 It is anticipated that some companies may wish to create their own private TLD (e.g. .tesco) and have multiple Sub Level Domains (SLDs) e.g. groceries.tesco, insurance.tesco, etc. but the policy concerning the ability to actually create a private TLD is still one which has yet to be ratified by ICANN; if a company owns an international trademark for the word/brand in question, a private TLD would most likely be granted although if the trademark is only valid in a limited number of countries, you would probably be invited to register it under the respective ccTLDs (country-code top level domains) as you would do at the moment.
 Perhaps more importantly, a TLD which is considered a generic term (i.e. shop) would be likely to require other Internet users to be able to register their own names under that TLD (i.e. pet.shop, book.shop, electrical.shop, etc).
-It is anticipated that ICANN will clarify the above as part of the ratification in early 2009.

 When will it happen?

 The rules will be relaxed in early 2009 assuming no major obstacles/objections are raised by ICANN members.
-For further information just give us a call.